 The best smart display offers a way to see as well as hear the information being served up by a voice assistant.
-Amazon currently has two versions of its 8-inch Echo Show smart display - the original iteration, which was launched in November 2019, and the Echo Show 8 (2nd gen), which was launched in June this year, on the market.
+Right now, Amazon has two versions of its 8-inch Echo Show smart display – the original iteration, which launched in November 2019, and the Echo Show 8 (2nd gen), which launched in June 2022 – on the market.

 Will spending $20 / £20 / AU$30 more on the list price of these smart displays really make a difference to your experience at home?
-We pitted the Echo Show 8 (1st gen) against the Echo Show 8 (2nd gen) to find out, so you can confidently riffle through the best Black Friday Echo deals and nab yourself a bargain.
+We pitted the Echo Show 8 (1st gen) against the Echo Show 8 (2nd gen) to find out.

-Best Amazon Echo Show 8 (1st gen) and Amazon Echo Show 8 (2nd gen) deals
+Amazon Echo Show 8 (1st gen) vs Amazon Echo Show 8 (2nd gen): Price

-As smart displays go, both the Amazon Echo Show 8 models are slightly more expensive than their closest rival from Google, the Google Nest Hub (2nd gen), which costs $99 / £89 / AU$149.
-However, this is understandable given both models of the Amazon Echo Show 8 have a built-in camera for video calls - not something the Google Nest Hub offers.
+As smart displays go, both the Amazon Echo Show 8 models are slightly more expensive than their closest rival from Google, the Google Nest Hub (2nd gen), which costs $99 / £89.99 / AU$98.
+However, this is understandable given both models of the Amazon Echo Show 8 have a built-in camera for video calls – not something the Google Nest Hub offers.

 On the surface, the two Amazon Echo Show 8 models look very similar - the 8-inch display, which has a 1280 x 800 resolution, is positioned at an angle on the front of the device, while the wedge-shaped back, which houses the speakers, is covered in either mesh fabric.
 In the case of the Amazon Echo Show 8 (1st gen) there’s a choice of Charcoal (a dark grey) fabric or Sandstone, which has more of a cream hue about it.